The Jacobi morphism and the Hessian in higher order field theory; with applications to a Yang-Mills theory on a

+An important intrinsic feature of prolongation spaces is the contact structure and in particular, the so called finite order contact ideal \cite{Kru90,Kru15}.
+Such a structure allows one to introduce an geometric integration by parts procedure on differential forms; this procedure enables to treat variation formulae intrinsically.
+In what follows we refer to Krbek and Musilov\'a 's use of the so called interior Euler operator \cite{Kr02,KrMu03,KrMu05}; for different approaches see \eg \cite{Kol83,FF03}.

+Indeed, we recall that by the contact structure, a differential-geometric frame for the calculus of variations - the finite order (exact) variational sequence \cite{Kru90} - is obtained as the quotient, by a suitably defined contact subsequence, of the de Rham sequence of sheaves of forms and, in fact, the use of the interior Euler operator has been introduced in order to obtain a representation by differential forms of the variational sequence (called the Takens representation); see \eg \cite{FFP01,KrMu05,KrUrVo13,PaRoWiMu16,VoUr14} and, for applications in topological obstructions in Lagrangian field theories, \cite{PaWi17}.

-Through the representation by the interior Euler operator we obtain some important results concerning higher variations and {\em related} conservation laws.
-By means of an inductive process, as a first original result, in section \ref{highervariations} we obtain higher variations in terms of the interior Euler operator.
-In section \ref{Jacobisection} the second variation case is analyzed in detail: we define the Jacobi morphism in terms of the interior Euler operator, recovering several properties discussed in \cite{GoSt73} for first order field theories, \ie self adjointness along critical solutions and the relation with the Hessian of the action functional; here such properties are extended to higher order field theories.
+In this paper we deal with the interior Euler operator as a tool to discuss variation formulae of higher order and their associated conservation laws.
+The second order case is of special interest for our purposes.
+Indeed, in Section \ref{Jacobisection} the second variation is analyzed in detail: we define the Jacobi morphism in terms of the interior Euler operator, recovering several properties discussed in \cite{GoSt73} for first order field theories, \ie self adjointness along critical solutions and the relation with the Hessian of the action functional; here such properties are extended to higher order field theories.